 What SANBI does

 The South African National Biodiversity Institute (SANBI) leads and coordinates research, and monitors and reports on the state of biodiversity in South Africa.
 The institute provides knowledge and information, gives planning and policy advice and pilots best-practice management models in partnership with stakeholders.
-SANBI engages in ecosystem restoration and rehabilitation, leads the human capital development strategy of the sector and manages the National Botanical Gardens as ‘windows’ to South Africa’s biodiversity for enjoyment and education.
+SANBI engages in ecosystem restoration and rehabilitation, leads the human capital development strategy of the sector and manages the National Botanical and Zoological Gardens as ‘windows’ to South Africa’s biodiversity for enjoyment and education.

-SA’s vast biological diversity
+South Africa’s vast biological diversity

 South Africa is one of the most biologically diverse countries in the world, after Indonesia and Brazil.
 Our country is surrounded by 2 oceans, occupies only about 2% of the world’s land area, but is home to nearly: 10% of the world’s plants; 7% of the reptiles, birds and mammals and 15% of known coastal marine species.
 Our country is comprised of 9 biomes (unique vegetation landscapes), 3 of which have been declared global biodiversity hotspots.

-The importance of SA’s biodiversity
+The importance of South Africa’s biodiversity

 Biodiversity richness is one of South Africa’s greatest assets.
 Biodiversity in terms of landscapes, ecosystems and species – the web of natural life – provides goods and services vital for human well-being and the survival of the planet.
 Goods and services such as water purification, grazing, eco-tourism, fisheries, sources of medicine, energy, food, healthy soils, pollination, carbon sinks, clean air and production of oxygen, etc. Unfortunately our biodiversity, as is the case on the globe, is under threat.
 Some of these threats include ecosystem destruction and accompanying species extinction through human activity, climate change, and invasive alien species.